vlumi/photo-diary/README.md

   - Time distribution by year, year/month, month, weekday, hour
   - Gear distribution by camera make, camera, lens, camera/lens
   - Exposure distribution by focal length, aperture, shutter speed, sensitivity, EV, LV, resolution
+  - All distribution values can be used to filter the photos
+    - Filters apply to both gallery and statistics views
+    - Filter values within a single category are additive, photos matching any are included
+    - Filter values across categories are subtractive, photos only matching all are included
 - Admin view (TBD)
   - Add new photos
     - Pick up from upload directory on the server